Elections in Israel: Electoral procedure

 Under normal circumstances, Israel's Basic Law requires national elections for the Knesset to take place on a Tuesday in the Jewish month of Cheshvan (early October through mid-November) four years following the previous elections.
 However, it is possible, and it often happens, that early elections can take place prior to the date set in the basic law.
-Early elections can be called by a vote of the majority of Knesset members, or by an edict of the President, and normally occur on occasions of political stalemate and of the inability of the government to get the parliament's support for its policies.
+Early elections can be called by a vote of the majority of Knesset members and normally occur on occasions of political stalemate and of the inability of the government to get the parliament's support for its policies.
 Failure to get the annual budget bill approved by the Knesset by March 31 (3 months after the start of the fiscal year) also leads automatically to early elections.
 It is also possible to postpone the date of the election by a special majority of the Knesset members.

 Israel uses the closed-list method of party-list proportional representation; thus citizens vote for their preferred party and not for any individual candidates.
 The 120 seats in the Knesset are then assigned proportionally to each party, provided that the party vote count met the 3.25% electoral threshold.
 The D'Hondt method is used for marginal votes, slightly favouring the bigger parties.
 Parties may form electoral alliances and run as a single unified party so as to gain enough collective votes to meet the threshold (if so, the alliance as a whole must meet the threshold, not the individual parties) and thus be allocated seats.
 The relatively low threshold makes representation of minor parties more likely under the Israeli electoral system than many comparable systems used in other countries.
 Two parties can make an agreement so that both parties' sum of surplus votes are combined, and if the combined surplus votes amount to an extra seat, the extra seat goes to the party with the greater number of surplus votes.